danieleComitogianni/DISRPT_Model_HiDAC/README.md

 python main.py evaluate --test_file ./data/your_test_file.csv

+**Updated Evaluation**:
+1. Standard Evaluation

+To evaluate a model, you need to specify the model's directory and the path to your test file.
+The script will print performance metrics broken down by Overall, Language, Framework, and Dataset.

+* Evaluate Your Trained Model:

+After training, a model is saved in ./hidac-final-run/.
+Use this path for --model_dir.
+Code: python main.py evaluate --model_dir ./hidac-final-run --test_file ./data/dev.csv

+* Evaluate the Pre-trained Model:

+Place the provided hidac_adapters.pth and model_info.json files inside the ./pretrained_model/ directory.
+Then, point --model_dir to it.

+Code: python main.py evaluate --model_dir ./pretrained_model --test_file ./data/dev.csv

+2. Generating Files for the Official Scorer

+To create prediction files that are compatible with the official evaluation_main.sh script, use the --predictions_dir argument.

+Code: python main.py evaluate --model_dir ./hidac-final-run --test_file ./data/dev.csv --predictions_dir ./predictions

+* Disabling File Generation:

+If you only want to see the metrics printed to the console, you can disable file generation by setting the argument to None.

+Code: python main.py evaluate --model_dir ./hidac-final-run --test_file ./data/dev.csv --predictions_dir None

+3. Using the Official DISRPT Scorer

+Once you have generated the prediction files (e.g., in ./predictions), you can run the official DISRPT evaluation script.
+You will need the original gold data from the sharedtask2025 repository.

+Example code: bash evaluation_main.sh -g ./data/sharedtask2025/data -p ./predictions -o ./eval_results -d dev

 # Model Configuration

 All model hyperparameters, including LoRA settings, loss weights, and training parameters, are centralized in the Config class within src/config.py for easy modification and experimentation.